bradymadden97/bradymadden97.github.io/content/article/escargot-for-breakfast.md

 	</div>
 </p>

-Some of my other favorites was this one by Caillebotte and these church paintings by Monet.
+One of my favorites were these church paintings by Monet.
 They looked to me like a big church made out of dripping candle wax.

 <p>
 	<div style="width:100%;text-align:center;border-radius:10px;background-color:#f1f0ed">